 The Facebook Insights summary page allows you to monitor the most important metrics, including “Likes” (total number of people who have liked your Page), “Friends of Fans” (number of people you can potentially reach if everyone you are connected to talks about your Page to their friends), “People Talking About This” (number of unique people who have created content about your Page on Facebook in the past week) and “Weekly Total Reach” (number of people who have seen your message).

 Note: You can scroll over the “?” symbols behind each metric to get a reminder about their function.

-The first graph shows how your Page’s published posts influence the amount of people talking about you, and how it impacts your overall reach.
+The first graph shows how your Page's published posts influence the number of people talking about you, and how it impacts your overall reach.
 If the graph shows your number falling, you need to reevaluate your types of posts and post more engaging content to your wall.

 Below the graph lists your most recent posts and charts their effectiveness.
 You can view each of your posts in more detail by clicking on the blue text.

 The percentage to the far right is the Virality.
 It measures how likely a person is to share something about your posts with their friends.
 This is a useful number to measure what type of posts your audience responds to most, in other words, your post engagement and post with reactions.

 The first one is “Likes”.
 This page breaks down the people who like your page into male/female and their age group.
 It also shows where your likes came from.